 The venue’s address is 4775 Nulelum Way in Tsawwassen.
 It’s located about a five-minute drive from the Tsawwassen Ferry Terminal and about 35 minutes from the centre of downtown Vancouver (when traffic is good).

-Park policies used to prohibit outside food and beverages, but we see that in 2021 and 2022 families were allowed to bring one cooler of food and drinks (which was great)!
-This will likely be the case in 2023 as well.
+Park policies used to prohibit outside food and beverages.
+In recent years, however, guests have been allowed to bring one cooler of food and drinks (which is great)!
+This will likely be the case in 2024 as well.

 Admission and Hours

 General admission to the park applies to anyone over the age of 3.
-In 2023 it costs $39 to get in.
-Taxes are extra.
-Children ages 3 and under are free admission with a paying adult.
+In 2023 it cost $39 to get in.
+Taxes were extra.
+Children ages 3 and under had free admission with a paying adult.

 For folks arriving in the late afternoon Big Splash offers discounted admission most years.
-Twilight admission (in the last three hours of the day) costs $29 plus tax in 2023.
+Twilight admission (in the last three hours of the day) cost $29 plus tax in 2023.

 Big Splash Water Park usually opens up when it gets hot in Vancouver, so usually in late June.
-The opening date for 2023 is on the Canada Day long weekend, so Saturday, July 1st.
-The water park remains open until Monday, September 4th, 2023.
+The opening date for 2023 was on the Canada Day long weekend, so Saturday, July 1st.
+The water park remained open until Monday, September 4th, 2023.

 Splash Down Water Park is open daily from 11:00 am until 6:00 pm with twilight admission from 3:00 pm until 6:00 pm.